Magnetism in the two-dimensional dipolar XY model

-{\it Introduction.---}Quantum many-body systems with long-range interactions can harbor richer physics than systems with short-range interactions.
-Prominent examples are Wigner crystals~\cite{Li_Wigner2021, Smolenski_Wigner2021}, exotic superconductivity in magic angle twisted bilayer graphene~\cite{Cao2018, Cao2018b}, the fractional quantum Hall effect~\cite{Tsui_FQHE1982}, trapped ions~\cite{Blatt2012, Richerme2014, Jurcevic2014, MonroeRMP2021, feng2022continuous}, and atoms coupled to cavities~\cite{Ritsch_RMP2013}.
+Quantum many-body systems with long-range interactions can harbor richer physics than systems with short-range interactions.
+Prominent examples are Wigner crystals~\cite{Li_Wigner2021, Smolenski_Wigner2021}, exotic superconductivity in magic-angle twisted bilayer graphene~\cite{Cao2018, Cao2018b}, the fractional quantum Hall effect~\cite{Tsui_FQHE1982}, trapped ions~\cite{Blatt2012, Richerme2014, Jurcevic2014, MonroeRMP2021, feng2022continuous}, and atoms coupled to cavities~\cite{Ritsch_RMP2013}.
 Dipolar interactions in particular may stabilize several strongly correlated phases such as supersolids~\cite{Pollet_supersolid_2010, Capogrosso_supersolid_2010}, the Haldane phase~\cite{DallaTorre2006}, and spin ice~\cite{castelnovoMagneticMonopolesSpin2008}.
-The competing instabilities in these systems remain poorly understood.
-The quantum simulation of long-range interactions, and dipolar interactions in particular, is therefore highly called for.
-Although progress in recent years has been rapid for polar molecules in optical lattices~\cite{Moses2017, Bohn2017, DeMarco2019, Schindewolf2022, Capogrosso2022, Christakis2023}, we focus here on the realization of dipolar interactions with two-dimensional Rydberg atom arrays~\cite{Morgado2021, Henriet2020quantumcomputing} which currently allow for higher filling fractions.
+In these systems competing interactions remain poorly understood and quantum simulation of long-range interactions, and dipolar interactions in particular, is therefore highly called for.
+Although progress in recent years has been rapid for polar molecules in optical lattices~\cite{Moses2017, Bohn2017, DeMarco2019, Schindewolf2022, Capogrosso2015, Capogrosso2018, Capogrosso2022, Christakis2023}, we focus here on the realization of dipolar interactions with two-dimensional Rydberg atom arrays~\cite{Morgado2021, Henriet2020quantumcomputing} which currently allow for higher filling fractions.